- Written by Dr.Mehmet Demircioglu

 A transition zone needs softness.
 It needs strategic irregularity.
 It needs respect for the direction of the existing hair.

-This is also why some patients feel their transplant looks good in one photo and thin in another.
+Some patients feel their transplant looks good in one photo and thin in another.
 Lighting, wet hair, short haircuts, and camera angle can reveal the transition more clearly.
 Not every visible scalp is failure, but a harsh border deserves careful evaluation.

 What should you ask before accepting a hairline or crown plan?